 Crescent Roll Breakfast Rings are easy to make and are filled with great ingredients.
-Perfect for Christmas treats and all through the holidays.
+Perfect treats and all throughout the year.

 This is an important month for me.
 It is six years ago this month that I posted my first recipe on Vegan In The Freezer.
 I never, in my life, thought that such a job could be so rewarding and fulfilling.